Indiana's Laws on Burglary, Residential Entry, and Criminal Trespass

 Obtaining Legal Assistance

-If you are charged with burglary, residential entry, or criminal trespass in Indiana, speak with a local criminal defense attorney right away.
-An attorney can explain the charges to you and tell you how to protect your rights so that you can obtain the best possible outcome in your case.
+If you are charged with burglary, residential entry, or criminal trespass in Indiana, speak with a local criminal defense attorney.
+An attorney can explain the charges to you and tell you how to protect your rights.
 Be sure to ask your attorney about the immediate and future consequences of a conviction.
-A criminal record can impact your ability to get a job, housing, or loan in the future.
+A criminal record can impact your ability to get a job, housing, or loan.

 DEFEND YOUR RIGHTS